 If your resolution is to eat much healthier, consider registering for a Community Supported Agriculture (CSA) or meal delivery service that will frequently provide healthy options to your front door.

 Downloading an action counting app or purchasing a Fitbit or similar workout tracker can likewise help you stay on top of your goals.
 Much of these products have social components so you can take on loved ones, which will assist you to remain accountable to work out daily.
 Register for a half marathon six months away, and commit to training for it.

 Alternatively, get an accountability partner when you are setting goals.
-Find a buddy who has a similar resolution and is goal friends, whether that requires going on a run together twice a week.
-Even just promising to check in as every week to see how the other person is doing on your fitness program, can be the push you have to, in fact, doing it.
+Find a buddy who has a similar resolution and is a goal friend, whether that requires going on a run together twice a week.
+Even just promising to check in every week to see how the other person is doing on your fitness program can be the push you have to, in fact, do it.

-If you want to consume less junk food, measure what “less” implies to you.
-The number of times a month are you allowed to go to your favorite junk food joint?
+If you want to consume less junk food, measure what “less” means to you.
+How many times a month are you allowed to go to your favorite junk food joint?
 What simple meal options will you change your burger and fries with?

 If your resolution is to save money, choose an amount to work towards.
-As you are setting your objective for the new year, calculate how much do you need to deduct from your income weekly to accomplish that, and established an auto transfer from your checking to savings account with every pay duration.
+As you are setting your objective for the new year, calculate how much you need to deduct from your income each week to accomplish that, and set up an auto-transfer from your checking to your savings account with every pay duration.
 Comb through your financial resources and determine what kind of costs you can eliminate, then make a concrete plan to cut down on those costs.

 No matter your resolution, there are ways you can specify and measure it, and when your objectives are measurable, it is a lot easier to know when you have accomplished them.